enormandeau/mapcomp/README.md

-# Map Comparison
+# MapComp

-Genetic Map Comparison Pipeline
+A Genetic Map Comparison Pipeline

 # Introduction

-MapComp was developed as a tool to facilitate the visual comparison among maps of similar taxons in order to assess their quality make exploring the genetic evolution of these taxons simpler.
-The novelty of the approach lies in the use of a reference genome to maximize the number of marker pairs that can be compared among maps.
-As such, it requires the existence of a genetic map for a species that is phylogenetically close to the species of the maps that are being compared.
+MapComp facilitates the visual comparison among maps of similar taxons in order to assess their quality and makes exploring the genetic evolution of these taxons simpler.
+The novelty of the approach lies in the use of a reference genome to maximize the number of marker pairs that can be compared among maps, even when completely different library preparation protocols have been used to create the map markers.
+As such, it requires the existence of an assembled genome for a species that is phylogenetically close to the species with the maps that are being compared.

 # Using MapComp

 The main steps in using MapComp are:

-- Get and preparing markers data from different taxons
+- Get and prepare markers data of different taxons
 - Map marker sequences on genome scaffolds
 - Filter out non-unique and bad quality alignments
 - Keep only the best marker pairs